TL;DR

 This is the true icing on the cake of real-time collaboration!

-When reviewing the latest version of your artwork, your reviewers need to verify it against the last round of feedback.
-By giving them an easy way to do this, you can dramatically speed up the latter stages of your artwork approval process.
+When reviewing the latest version of your artwork, your reviewers need to verify it against the last round of feedback and confirm the final artwork meets expectations.

 With Filestage, you can have two versions of your artwork side by side in one platform: